bettergovph/govchain/docs/EXPLORER_IMPLEMENTATION.md

 - Uses the same `BLOCKCHAIN_API` and `BLOCKCHAIN_NODE` environment variables
 - Follows the same UI patterns as other pages (Navigation, Cards, Tables)
 - Uses existing shadcn/ui components
-- Matches the GovChain branding and styling
+- Matches the OpenGovChain branding and styling

 ## 📊 Data Flow